 - Macro or microeconomic trends.

-We know that any successful business strategy needs testing against the dynamic of a given marketplace.
+In order to be successful, every business strategy needs testing against the dynamic of their marketplace.

 We work by identifying the key assumptions underpinning a strategy through a series of interviews or workshops with senior management and industry experts to build a strategic risk profile.